Table of Contents

 - 90% or more of UI localized

-If you have questions about the priorities for your locale, please reach out to us in the contributor forum and we will clarify the situation.
+If you have questions about the priorities for your locale, please reach out to us in the l10n forum and we will clarify the situation.

 What is a style guide?

-A style guide is a set of standards for the writing and design of documents, either for general use or for a specific publication, organization, or field.
+A style guide is a set of standards for the writing and design of documents, either for general use or for a specific publication, organization or field.
 A style guide establishes and enforces to improve communication.
 To do that, it ensures and enforces best practice in usage and in language composition, visual composition, orthography, and typography.
 (See Wikipedia article and Mozilla wiki best practices for SUMO.)